How Much Commission a Realtor Makes on a $1 Million Home Sale

 Real estate agents earn a pretty big commission check on a $1 million or $10 million home.
-For instance, with an average real estate agent commission rate of 5.32% – as reported by Clever Real Estate's recent data – both real estate agents could earn $54,900 for selling a $1 million home, and an impressive $549,000 for a $10 million property.
+For instance, with an average real estate agent commission rate of 5.70% – as reported by Clever Real Estate's recent data – both real estate agents could earn the following commission:

 How much does a realtor make on a million dollar house?